bhisaac/5eFP/5eFP-SRD.md

 ## Armor Training: Light (Leather)
 You gain proficiency in light armor.
 If you already had proficiency in light armor, you instead gain the following benefit:
-- (something).
+- TBD

 ## Grappler
 _Prerequisite: STR +1 or higher_

-You’ve developed the skills necessary to hold your own in close-­‐‑quarters grappling.
+You’ve developed the skills necessary to hold your own in close-­quarters grappling.
 You gain the following benefits:
-• You have advantage on attack rolls against a creature you are grappling.
+- You have advantage on attack rolls against a creature you are grappling.
-• You can use your action to try to pin a creature grappled by you.
+- You can use your action to try to pin a creature grappled by you.
 To do so, make another grapple check.
 If you succeed, you and the creature are both restrained until the grapple ends.

 ---